Q&A - 3.5 Ways To Ensure Your First Client Meeting Is Amazing

 Issue #25

-Quick Caveat - Even though I’m talking about meeting with a bride at a wedding consultation, this applies to any first-time meeting with a potential client.
+Quick Caveat - Although I’m discussing a wedding with a bride during our initial consultation, this could apply to any initial meeting with a potential client.

 When you sit down with a bride and groom for the first time, you’re going to be tempted to unload the full force of your fantastic photography as fast as possible.